tomshanley/d3-sankey-circular/README.md

 The library contains a portion of code from Colin Fergus' bl.ock https://gist.github.com/cfergus/3956043 to detect circular links.

+## Install

+If you use NPM, `npm install d3-sankey-circular`.

+Else, use the d3-sankey-circular.js file from the <a href="https://github.com/tomshanley/d3-sankey-circular/compiled">compiled</a> folder.

 ## Usage

 var sankey = d3.sankeyCircular();